johnston9/MS3-Shot-Caller/README.md

   The user here can find images by entering a specific image tag name if they have it or entering a search word relating to the images they wish to see.
-These image are only upload by admin so they are intended to be actual style and shooting choices, options of these or looks the creative team are going for.
-Here the admin can set images for users to know what choices have been made and what looks and themes are being uses In turn this is the means in which the user finds out what choices have been made, i.e. actual location images or colour themes, and therefore devise their own choices accordingly.
+These image are only upload by admin so they are intended to be actual style and shooting choices, options of these.
+Here the admin can set images for users to know what choices have been made and what looks and themes are being uses.
-  In posting options it also allows, along with the posting of images in the Departments Page for discussion and collaboration.
+  In the Departments posting message option it also allows for the posting of images for discussion and collaboration.

 <p align="center">Images Page</p>
 <h2 align="center">